 - Pitfalls with rollbacks and automated database deployments

 Octopus Deploy integrates with several third-party database tools:

 Before those tools can run, they need to be configured to run as a specific database account that has permission to make schema changes.

 There is a learning curve with adopting automated database deployments, and that can lead to quite a bit of trepidation, especially when combined with the fact databases are the lifeblood of most applications.
 There are some common deployment patterns you can adopt to build trust and level-up tooling knowledge quickly.

 Octopus Deploy is database server agnostics; it calls the command-line interface (CLI) of the tool of your choice.
 The database server you use (SQL Server, Oracle, MySQL, PostgreSQL, etc.), will determine which tool you can choose.

-If you are deploying to SQL Server, we have written a number of guides and blog posts on the subject.
+If you are deploying to SQL Server, see the SQL Server section.

 Oracle might be complicated, but that doesn't mean its deployments have to be.
 We have some guides to help you get going.

 - Deploy to Oracle Database using Octopus Deploy and Redgate